bakshishsingh83/learning/README.md

 # learning
-This repo is just for fun
+This repo is just for learning